grid-us/gridus-social/README.md

 [한국어로 읽기](README-KR.md)

 # Gridus
-Gridus is an **AI-powered social media analytics platform**. it is designed to simplify and automate data analysis.
+Gridus is an **AI-powered social media analytics platform**. it is designed to simplify and automate social media data analysis.
 With a low technical barrier, it swiftly derives valuable insights from all available data.

 ## Advantages
-1. **Integrated Social Media Analytics**: Gridus streamlines operations by unifying data analysis and social media management, providing a crucial tool for customer acquisition and retention.
+1. **Integrated Social Media Analytics**: Gridus streamlines operations by unifying social media data analysis and management, providing a crucial tool for customer acquisition and retention.

 2. **Open Source**: Gridus is an open-source software.
 On average, open source software's saves maintenance costs by 33% compared to proprietary software.